TransparentHealth/mu2/transport/ttt-configuration.md

 3. Open the appropriate firewall ports (TCP 22,25,8080).
 4. Download the decompress the"tttdir" package.
 5. Adjust the settings in the "tk_props.txt" file.
-6. Download and Install the ttt war
+6. Download and Install the ttt war.
 7. Create/Obtain certificates for your domain and install them in the "external_cache".
-8. Start the SMTP Daemon
+8. Start the SMTP daemon.
+9. Create the output folder for Direct validation messages.
-9. Test the Server
+10. Test the server.

 1. Setup a new server with a public facing IP address: